iFreeon/amplify-nextjs/README.md

+# AWS Amplify Next.js (App Router) Testing
+This repository is designed to help you test and validate your Next.js application with AWS Amplify, focusing on environment variables and secrets management.

-# Sample App to fix env/secrets
+## Sample App to fix env/secrets
 Created from template: https://github.com/aws-samples/amplify-next-template
 1. Create environment variables in the Amplify Console
 2. Add secrets in the Secrets Manager